Engoo Blog Business & Work

 I’m not prepared to __ more

-Use this expression with verbs such as "pay" or "offer" to express the maximum you can do.
+Use this expression with verbs such as "pay" or "offer" to talk about the maximum you can do.

 I'm sorry, but we aren't prepared to offer more than our original amount.

-I'm not prepared to pay more than what your competitors charge unless you can guarantee faster delivery.
+I'm not prepared to pay more unless you can guarantee faster delivery.

 Non-negotiable

-If something is non-negotiable, it cannot be negotiated.
+As you might have guessed, something non-negotiable cannot be negotiated.
 In other words, it must be part of the agreement without being changed.

-We're flexible on the price we can pay, but delivery within three weeks is non-negotiable.
+We're flexible on the price, but delivery within three weeks is non-negotiable.

 Off the table

-In negotiation, something that is "on the table" can be discussed and debated.
-On the other hand, if a topic is "off the table," it is no longer possible or available.
+In negotiation, something "on the table" can be discussed and debated.
+Something "off the table," however, is not available or can't be negotiated.

-At the end of next week, our offer will be off the table, so please make your decision quickly.
+Our offer will be off the table soon, so please make your decision quickly.

 Not take no for an answer